 Within the Group, 45.91% of employees are covered by a collective bargaining agreement.
 This figure illustrates the diversity of the countries in which Coface operates, reflecting the plurality of national legislative frameworks.
-In some geographical areas, a collective bargaining agreement is not mandatory by law, leaving employees free to join these agreements where they exist.
-Collective bargaining agreements in some countries exclude certain categories of job positions, such as management functions.
+In some

 However, 53.88% of employees are represented in the workplace.